luhcas/Opencast-Matterhorn/docs/scripts/3rd_party/README.txt

 2. automatically (batch)

+2a) compile everything for Linux/Mac

 Define some required variables and start the script:

 export HOME3P=<3rd_party_dir>   # use absolute path, not "."
 export SUDOPWD=<sudo_password>  # if needed
 ./do-all

+If you want a complete log of the compilation, use:
+./do-all 2>&1 | tee do-all.log

-At the end of compilation (approx. 45 minutes) you'll have 3rd party tools installed in /usr/local/bin on Linux or /opt/local/bin on Mac and packages (zip files) for installation on Windows.
+At the end of compilation (approx. 30 minutes) you'll have 3rd party tools installed in /usr/local/bin on Linux or /opt/local/bin on Mac.

+2b) cross-compile everything for Windows

+Define some required variables and start the script:

+export HOME3P=<3rd_party_dir>   # use absolute path, not "."
+export SUDOPWD=<sudo_password>  # if needed
+./do-all-win32

+If you want a complete log of the cross-compilation, use:
+./do-all-win32 2>&1 | tee do-all-win32.log

+At the end of cross-compilation (approx. 30 minutes) you'll have 3rd party tools for Windows packed in zip files ready for installation on Windows.

 +----------------------------------------------------------------+
 | NOTE: Cross-compilation for Windows can be done only on Linux! |